iivanoo/covid-apps-observer/data/data_us/reports/resources/net.baptisthealth.android.bhsf.careondemand___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.baptisthealth.android.bhsf.careondemand 1 reviews"/>
 </p>

+> I had Covid19 in july 2020.
+I was atended 3 times, by 2 doctors.
+They prescribed antibiotics and fever-pain medicine.
+My point is, I told both doctors I was 2 weeks with fever, not getting better, but they kept saying I "eventually would be better".
+After 2 weeks, I started feeling short of breathness, when standing up.
+I decided go hospital.
+There, in half hour, they found 2 lungs compromised by pneumonia, and imediatelly started antibiotics.
+In 4 days I was back home.<br> :date: __2020-12-23 19:24:41__

 > Doesn't work<br> :date: __2020-12-02 15:47:44__

 > Was charged twice for their services.
 An authorization hold then an actual charge.
 Ended up paying an over draft fee because of being charged twice.
 Was not WARNED..that I would have TWO charges on my account.
 Sad because I needed help but ended up paying more than agreed on.<br> :date: __2020-07-20 15:15:39__